 The UX measures 4,495mm long, 1,520mm high and 1,840mm wide and has a 2,640mm wheelbase.
 An 870mm couple distance ensures ample space for rear seat passengers in the surprisingly roomy cabin.
 The instrument panel has a low, unobtrusive design and the slim A-pillar mouldings have been shaped to improve visibility and give the kind of commanding outward view that is expected of a crossover.
 The key change made to this revised model lies with the adoption of Lexus' latest multimedia systems, which dispense with the previous much-criticised trackpad for control, using a touchscreen format instead; 8 or 12-inch monitors are fitted, size depending on chosen trim.
 All have sharper graphics, 'Apple CarPlay' and 'Adroid Auto' connectivity and "Hey Lexus" voice recognition, plus the larger display has built-in navigation.

 Market and Model

-Both front and all-wheel drive versions of the UX 250h, are available and prices start at around £30,000 for the base UX model.
+Both front and all-wheel drive versions of the UX 250h, are available and prices start at around £35,000 for the base UX model.
 An 'F Sport Design' grade has been added to the line-up, so you can have the look of sporty 'F Sport' trim at a lower price.
 As before, 'F-Sport' and top 'Takumi' variants complete the line-up.
 The base UX grade features a navigation system, dual-zone air conditioning, full-LED headlights, 'Apple CarPlay'/'Android Auto' smartphone-mirroring and 17-inch alloys.
 All UX models get an improved Lexus Safety System+ package of camera-driven kit, which gains 'Intersection Turning Assist' and 'Curve Speed Reduction' as part of a wide range of features.

 Cost of Ownership

 You might be approaching this UX wanting diesel-style returns from petrol power - and that's pretty much what you get.
 Let's look at the WLTP figures.
-Mated to front wheel drive, the Hybrid engine with the front-driven model delivers up to 53.2mpg on the combined cycle and up to 120g/km of CO2.
-For the E-FOUR AWD version, the figures are up to 47.0mpg and up to 135g/km.
+Mated to front wheel drive, the Hybrid engine with the front-driven model delivers up to 53.3mpg on the combined cycle and up to 120g/km of CO2.
+For the E-FOUR AWD version, the figures are up to 47.1mpg and up to 136g/km.
 As you'd expect, to get the full benefit of the potential efficiency of this Lexus, you've got to do your part as a driver - and that means proactive use of the various modes and systems provided.
 You'll need to keep a very careful eye on the Hybrid system gauge that replaces the usual rev counter on the dash, making sure that the needle stays as often as possible in either of the blue 'Eco' or 'Charge' zones.

 Those in a frugal frame of mind will also want to keep an eye on the various graphical screens provided by the fascia's centre-dash colour monitor.
 Go to the 'Trip Information' part of its 'Vehicle' section and you'll find under 'Past Record' a screen that graphically shows your success - or otherwise - in terms of recently achieved frugality.
 Another option on this screen is the useful 'Energy Monitor', there to show at a glance at any time what's charging or being driven by what.
 The graphics for this are provided in simpler form as one of the selectable settings provided by the central instrument binnacle display screen.

-The alternative version of this car is the all-electric UX 300e, which now has a larger 72.8kWh battery offering a WLTP driving range of 186 miles and can be recharged from a 7kW garage wallbox in 7 hours.
+The alternative version of this car is the all-electric UX 300e, which now has a larger 72.8kWh battery offering a WLTP driving range of 279 miles and can be recharged from a 7kW garage wallbox in 7 hours.